marcinkuzminski/rhodecode/README.rst

 http://hg.python-works.com

-The default access is anonymous but You can login to administrative account using those credentials
+The default access is anonymous but you can login to an administrative account using the following credentials:

 - username: demo
 - password: demo